docker-mailserver/docker-mailserver/docs/content/examples/use-cases/external-relay-only-mailserver.md

     @     IN  MX  10 mail.example.com.
     ```

-    SPF records should also be setup as you normally would for `mail.example.com`.
+    SPF records should also be set up as you normally would for `mail.example.com`.

 ## Public Server (Basic Postfix setup)